 |1,000,000 to 4,999,999||6,000|

-What makes matters worse is the S Corps receiving income from the MMLLC also have to pay a 1.5% franchise tax on the net income.
+What makes matters worse is if the S Corps receiving income from the MMLLC are domiciled in California, they also have to pay a 1.5% franchise tax on the net income.
 Therefore, the same dollar might be taxed twice; once at the MMLLC level as an LLC fee, and again at the S corporation level as a franchise tax.
 Yuck.
 Super yuck!

 What can be done?
 Simple!
 We elect the MMLC to be taxed as an S Corp.
 Hang in there on this one!

 The graphic above is eerily similar to the previous one… except S Corp replaces MMLLC.
 The MMLLC is now taxed as an S Corp and Fred, Velma and Shaggy remain as shareholders.
 After paying the other S corporations a fee for Payments for Services Rendered or Outside Contractor or something similar, the MMLLC S Corp will have very little taxable income, such as $1,000.
-This will be taxed by California at $800, the minimum franchise tax.
+A franchise tax will be computed by California at 1.5% x $1,000 or $800, whichever is higher.
 Unavoidable.

 The MMLLC S Corp would not pay salaries to its shareholders since the income is so low, and there isn’t any cash available.
 In addition, distributions theoretically should be $0 since all the cash is leaving in the form of payments to the other S Corps.
 There might be some goofiness if the MMLLC has depreciating assets or loans or some other transaction which causes net income to be something other than a $1,000 and shareholder distributions to be something other than $0 (we discussed this previously).
 The important takeaway here is the reduction of the LLC fee that California imposes.

-The other S Corps, owned separately by Fred, Velma and Shaggy would carry on as normal.
-Pay expenses related to themselves, pay salaries, provide distributions, etc. Fred, Velma and Shaggy would get two K-1s, one from the MMLC and another from their respective S Corp.
+The other S Corps owned separately by Fred, Velma and Shaggy would carry on as normal.
+Pay expenses related to themselves, pay salaries, provide distributions, etc. Fred, Velma and Shaggy would get two K-1s, one from the MMLC taxed as an S Corp and another from their respective S Corp.
+This is exactly the same as our previous schematic in terms of K-1s.